Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Januari 2026 16.30.28 UTC
+- WIB: Minggu, 11 Januari 2026 17.32.26 UTC
-- WITA: Minggu, 11 Januari 2026 17.30.28 UTC
+- WITA: Minggu, 11 Januari 2026 18.32.26 UTC
-- WIT: Minggu, 11 Januari 2026 18.30.28 UTC
+- WIT: Minggu, 11 Januari 2026 19.32.26 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

 Kategori: friendship